Amarjha01/InfantCareCompass/CONTRIBUTING.md

 # Contributing to InfantCareCompass

 Thank you for your interest in contributing to InfantCareCompass!
-This document provides guidelines for contributing to this project.
+Your support helps us improve this project for caregivers everywhere.
+This guide will walk you through setting up the project, coding guidelines, and how to submit your changes smoothly.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites